Esophagectomy - discharge

 Make sure your home is safe as you are recovering.
 For example, remove throw rugs to prevent tripping and falling.
 In the bathroom, install safety bars to help you get in and out of the tub or shower.

-Your doctor will give you a prescription for pain medicines.
+Your surgeon will give you a prescription for pain medicines.
 Get it filled on your way home from the hospital so you have it when you need it.
 Take the medicine when you start having pain.
-Waiting too long will allow your pain to get worse than it should.
+Waiting too long will allow your pain to get worse than it needs to be.

 Change your dressings (bandages) every day until your surgeon says you no longer need to keep your incisions bandaged.